Feature Recipe | Stuffed Cabbage Rolls

--Use the tried-and-true method of boil your head of cabbage for 2 minutes, drain, cool and peel
+*Use the tried-and-true method of boiling your head of cabbage for 2 minutes, drain, cool and peel

 From Gardein to Field Roast and everything in between there has never been more plant-based options available so HOLD THE BEEF!
 Choose your favourite ground round and savour one of our “can’t believe it’s not meat” dishes:

-1/Boil 1 head of cabbage & peel sofened leaves (see Recipe Notes)
+- 1 head of cabbage, boiled & leaves peeled (see Recipe Notes)

 - 1 680g jar tomato sauce